Butanium/llm-lang-agnostic/README.md

 - `clozes` (`cloze: str, acceptable_sense: tuple[str]`): definitions where we replaced one of the sense by a placeholder `____`.
 The `acceptable_sense` is the list of senses that don't appear in the cloze.
 - `clozes_with_start_of_word` (`cloze: str, acceptable_sense: tuple[str]`): same as `clozes` but we search both for the sense alone and for words that start with the sense.
 - `definitions_wo_ref` (`str`): definitions without the reference to any sense.

-## Disclaimer
-For some languages we didn't compute the `word_translation.csv` file but you can only use them as output language